Westmount School is home to the Mii Taant leur Plaas (Autie's Place) Michif Early Learning program for prekindergarten and kindergarten students.

 There are many benefits to the program, including:

 The full day prekindergarten program operates Monday to Thursday and the full day kindergarten program operates Monday to Friday.

 This early learning program receives funding from Métis Nation-Saskatchewan.
 The funding provides for a Michif language keeper and teacher staffing, an extended school day for students, professional learning opportunities, and the creation and distribution of Métis/Michif resources.

+Note: Preference will be given to families and their children who self-identify as Métis/Michif.
 Family engagement is essential for the revitalization of the Michif language.
 The purpose of family engagement reflects the importance of the traditional role of Métis/Michif families in the development of a child's identity and learning.
-The Michif/Métis prekindergarten program will run full days Monday to Thursday.